Sovereign Military Order of Malta passport: Service passports

 Service passports of the Sovereign Military Order of Malta are issued only to people who are in charge of a special mission within the Sovereign Military Order of Malta.
 The validity of the passport is strictly linked to the duration of the assignment.
-Currently, ten service passports are in use.

 Physical appearance

 Passport covers carry the text Ordre souverain militaire de Malte above the coat of arms, and Passeport diplomatique or Passeport de service below it.
 Diplomatic passports are red, whereas service passports are black.

 The country-code XOM has been assigned by the ICAO after consultation with the SMOM and the machine-readable zone thus starts with P<XOM.

 Acceptance

-The SMOM has diplomatic relations with 112 countries, which therefore accept the passport.
-In the Schengen area (where most of the extraterritorialities of the order are located) it is recognized by twenty-three (except for Denmark, France and Norway) out of 26 members.
+The SMOM has diplomatic relations with 115 countries, which therefore accept the passport.
+In the Schengen area (where most of the extraterritorialities of the order are located) it is recognized by 23 out of 26 members (all except Denmark, France and Norway).